skalk/skalk.github.io/_posts/2018-10-29-cpu-mem-benchmarks.md

 with a self-compiled Linux kernel over network, and use one and the same Debian based root-filesystem via NFS.
 That approach worked straight forward.

-So here are the results for Arndale, Pandaboard, Rasperry Pi 1, and Wandboard Quad measured running Linux, Genode/HW, Genode/sel4, and Genode/Fiasco.OC.
+So here are the results for Arndale, Pandaboard, Rasperry Pi 1, i.MX53 Quickstart board and Wandboard Quad measured running Linux, Genode/HW, Genode/sel4, and Genode/Fiasco.OC.
 It is assumed that Linux configures the device in an optimal fashion regarding the clocking, voltage, and caching attributes to gain maximum cpu and memory speed.
 On Linux the test times were measured on-target.
 On Genode I've measures timing off-target to circumvent wrongly configured clocks.

 The bogomips test measures bogus instructions analoque to the measurement in the Linux kernel.
 It performs 2 billions of increment operations in a register.
 So it